WWBN/AVideo/README.md

 ## AN AVideo Platform Instance

-When we say a clone or copy of AVideo we mean an instance of AVideo Platform Enterprise or Open-Source and every instance of the AVideo Platform can be indexed as a network in the World Wide Broadcast Network Platform System.
+When referring to a clone or duplicate of AVideo, we are referring to either an instance of the AVideo Platform Enterprise or Open-Source version.
+Each instance of the AVideo Platform can be catalogued as part of the World Wide Broadcast Network Platform System..

 ### AVideo trademark is FREE to use
-AVideo is a registered trademark owned by WWBN/PeachWiz (World Wide Broadcast Network) the media division of PeachWiz, Inc. and is freely distributable with any Enterprise or Open-Source AVideo Platform products provided by WWBN, and its permitted use is granted with GNU-GPL, CDDL open source licenses. <a href="https://avideo.tube/AVideo_OpenSource#OSAV">Open-Source License can be viewed in this link.</a>
+AVideo is a trademark registered to WWBN/PeachWiz, the media division of PeachWiz, Inc. The trademark is closely tied to the AVideo Platform, which is offered by WWBN in both Enterprise and Open-Source versions.
+Distribution of the AVideo trademark is permitted in conjunction with the AVideo Platform products provided by WWBN and is governed by the terms of the GNU-GPL and CDDL open source licenses. <a href="https://avideo.tube/AVideo_OpenSource#OSAV">Open-Source License can be viewed in this link.</a>
 * Word Mark:	AVIDEO
 * Translations:	"AVideo" has no meaning in any foreign language.
 * Description:	"AVideo" constitutes Audio Video.